 Required Course Text

 Hunter, Shannon, Amoroso & O’Sullivan-Gavin.
 Law, Business and Regulation: A Managerial Perspective, CreateSpace (2017).

 The required course text is available from several sources.

 Professors Hunter, Amoroso, O’Sullivan-Gavin and I have decided to provide a digital version of the text for your use this semester at no cost to our students.
 You will find the digital version here.
-Access to a digital version of the text will facilitate your course work particularly while we are engaged in remote learning.
+Access to a digital version of the text will facilitate your course work.

 If you prefer to purchase a print copy of the text it is available for purchase from the SHU bookstore.
 You can also click the link above to order the text directly from Amazon.
 You will need the text before our first class meeting to complete the assignments described in the Schedule.